This post features former SRC employee, Ian Wilson.

 Bernard: In the past, most explorers were looking for the find, right?
 They were looking for the elements, they were looking for uranium, for gold.
 They were trying to process that material based on those specific things.
 In the past, there wasn't a lot of in-depth looking at analytical.
 Things were done in parts per million back then; now it’s parts per billion.

 I remember when we first started, we still had the dot matrix cards that you put into the computers, trying to figure out how to get elemental analysis with AA lamps.
 That's the nice thing about legacy is that you can see things that were not done in the past versus today.
 It's amazing what can be done today.
 So that's where the exploration has really expanded; they’re looking at mineralogy [now].

-Ian: I think looking back from the closure side and looking back through the entirety of the mining cycle, instead of separately managing and assessing each of the aspects, looking at them as a whole, as Lesley had alluded to.
+Ian: I think looking back from the closure side and looking back through the entirety of the mining cycle, instead of separately managing and assessing each of the aspects, looking at them as a whole.
 Maybe on the exploration side or on the mill processing side, looking at the mineralogy with the end point in mind.
 Is the processing or the mineralogy on the exploration side going to lead to greater cleanup costs, greater acid rock generation on the back side?